-- The processing of identity and contact categories of personal data noted above is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in either Monitor or the NHS Trust Development Authority.
+- The processing of identity and contact categories of personal data noted above is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in NHS England.

-- The processing of identity and contact data and identifiable LFPSE usage data noted above is undertaken on the basis of NHS Improvement’s legitimate interests necessary for providing access to LFPSE (the service) and sharing usage data with nominated LFPSE trust super admin user(s).
+- The processing of identity and contact data and identifiable LFPSE service usage data noted above is undertaken on the basis of NHS England’s legitimate interests necessary for providing access to the LFPSE service and sharing usage data with nominated LFPSE service trust super admin user(s).

-- The processing of identity and contact data is undertaken on the basis of NHS Improvement’s legitimate interests necessary for providing users with newsletters, notifications and invitations related to LFPSE.
+- The processing of identity and contact data is undertaken on the basis of NHS England’s legitimate interests necessary for providing users with newsletters, notifications and invitations related to the LFPSE service.

 - The processing of identifiable feedback or queries data is undertaken on the basis of your voluntary consent to send us these.

-- The processing and further individual level analysis of how you use LFPSE is undertaken on the basis of your explicit consent captured separately as part of your LFPSE data use preferences.
+- The processing and further individual level analysis of how you use the LFPSE service is undertaken on the basis of your explicit consent captured separately as part of your LFPSE service data use preferences.

 Purposes of processing your personal data

-Necessary requirements to provide LFPSE (service) to you.
+Necessary requirements to provide the LFPSE service to you.
 All data categories will be used:

-- for the administration of a user account, audit and as part of our efforts to keep LFPSE safe and secure;
+- for the administration of a user account, audit and as part of our efforts to keep the LFPSE service safe and secure;

-- to monitor and improve usage of LFPSE at an NHS Improvement and local trust level;
+- to monitor and improve usage of the LFPSE service at an NHS England and local trust level;

-- to administer LFPSE for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;
+- to administer the LFPSE service for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;

-- to improve the performance, design and usefulness of LFPSE.
+- to improve the performance, design and usefulness of the LFPSE service.

 Sending notifications and invitations to you.
 Identity and contact data will be used:

-- to make suggestions and recommendations to you and other users about the information available on LFPSE and how it may be beneficial to you or them
+- to make suggestions and recommendations to you and other users about the information available on the LFPSE service and how it may be beneficial to you or them

 You will receive the above notifications and invitations but can object at any time by contacting us on email@example.com.